saitnyalcin/react-day-greeting/README.md

 ## Day Greetings to Users

-The preview of the application is given below:
+This application welcomes us with the greeting message at the time that you are checking this application

 <img src="src/images/default.jpg" />